canonical/spark-k8s-bundle/releases/3.4/yaml/docs/explanation/e-monitoring.md

 * Spark Executors, that hold the raw data in memory and do the actual processing.
-  The Executors generally communicate among themselves to shuffle data whenever needed, and they provide the horizontally scalable structure that enabled analysis to be distributed and scaled out to massive datasets.
+  The Executors generally communicate among themselves to shuffle data whenever needed, and they provide the horizontally scalable structure that enables analysis to be distributed and scaled out to massive datasets.

-Spark Driver and Spark Executors are allocated by a Cluster Managers that in our case is represented by the K8s control plane.
-Therefore, for Spark on K8s, driver and executors are pods that are scheduled and run on a given namespace.
+Spark Driver and Spark Executors are allocated by a Cluster Manager that in the Charmed Spark solution is represented by the K8s control plane.
+Therefore, in Charmed Spark, driver and executors run as Kubernetes pods, belonging to a given namespace.
 Every pod needs to be run using a service account that needs to be set up with the correct permissions.
 Charmed Spark tooling, i.e. the `spark-client` snap and the `spark8t` Python libraries, make sure that service account are created correctly and configured appropriately.
+The driver pod must be running with a service account that is able to create pods, services and configmaps in order to correctly spawn executors.
+Moreover, Charmed Spark service accounts also store Spark configuration centrally in Kubernetes as secrets, that must be readable/writable depending on their scope.
+Please refer to the explanations about the [Charmed Spark hierachical configuration](/todo) for more information.

 ### Metrics